 What is a Circular Economy?

-A circular economy strives to reduce waste by keeping materials in use for as long as possible.
+A circular economy reduces waste by keeping materials in use for as long as possible.
 Unlike the traditional “take-make-waste” model, where resources are consumed and discarded, a circular economy focuses on re-using, repairing, and recycling existing resources.
 This approach helps conserve scarce resources, reduces waste, and also creates a more sustainable, affordable, and less cluttered world.

 Why is Battery Recycling Important for the Circular Economy?